 Payroll processing trusted by thousands.

-What’s happening with the minimum wage in California beyond 2019?
+Is the minimum wage going up in California in 2021?

-The minimum wage in California will continue increasing each year until reaching $15 per hour for all businesses in 2023.
+The California minimum wage increase will happen each year until reaching $15 per hour for all businesses in 2023.

 Once the minimum wage reaches $15 per hour, wages could then be increased each year up to 3.5 percent for inflation.